nickjackolaisen/BusinessInitiaitive/_posts/statistics/business structures stats/2023-08-07-new_technologies_business_structures.md

 ### 5. Manufacturing

-- The global market for industrial robotics is expected to reach \$41.2 billion by 2020.
+- The global market for industrial robotics is expected to reach $41.2 billion by 2020.
 (Source: [MarketsandMarkets](https://www.marketsandmarkets.com/Market-Reports/industrial-robotics-market-643.html))

 - 86% of manufacturers believe that artificial intelligence will be a strategic priority for their business in the next five years.
 (Source: [Infosys](https://www.infosys.com/aimaturity/Documents/manufacturing-white-paper.pdf))

 ### 6. Retail Trade

-- The global market for retail automation is expected to reach \$23.58 billion by 2026.
+- The global market for retail automation is expected to reach $23.58 billion by 2026.
 (Source: [Grand View Research](https://www.grandviewresearch.com/industry-analysis/retail-automation-market))

 - 72% of retailers believe that artificial intelligence will be a competitive advantage for their business in the next three years.
 (Source: [Capgemini](https://www.capgemini.com/research/artificial-intelligence-in-retail/))

 ### 7. Wholesale Trade

-- The global market for warehouse robotics is expected to reach \$6 billion by 2025.
+- The global market for warehouse robotics is expected to reach $6 billion by 2025.
 (Source: [Tractica](https://www.tractica.com/research/warehouse-robots/))

 - 80% of wholesalers believe that artificial intelligence will be a strategic priority for their business in the next five years.
 (Source: [Infosys](https://www.infosys.com/aimaturity/Documents/wholesale-distribution-white-paper.pdf))

 ### 8. Information

-- The global market for big data and business analytics is expected to reach \$274.3 billion by 2022.
-(Source: [IDC](https://www.idc.com/getdoc.jsp?containerId=prUS42757418))

 - 80% of companies believe that artificial intelligence will improve worker performance and create new jobs.
 (Source: [Infosys](https://www.infosys.com/aimaturity/Documents/enterprise-ai-white-paper.pdf))

 ### 9. Construction

-- The global market for construction robots is expected to reach \$166.4 million by 2023.
+- The global market for construction robots is expected to reach $166.4 million by 2023.
 (Source: [MarketsandMarkets](https://www.marketsandmarkets.com/Market-Reports/construction-robot-market-191181584.html))

 - The use of drones in construction is expected to grow by 239% in the next five years.
 (Source: [Goldman Sachs](https://www.goldmansachs.com/insights/pages/drones/report.pdf))